John Muir and Native Americans

 After admiring the ruins of an abandoned ancient Native Alaskan village, especially admiring its totem poles, Muir had this commentary which plainly indicates his sympathy with the plight of Native Americans in the face of white colonialization:

 “These noble ruins seem to foreshadow too surely the fate of the Stiekene tribe.
 Contact with the whites has already reduced it more than one-half.
 It now numbers· less than 300 persons, and the deaths at present greatly exceed the births.
 Will they perish utterly from the face of the earth?
-A few years will telL Under present conditions there onlyhope seem& to lie in good missionaries and teachers, who- will stand between them and the degrading vices of civilization and bestow what g0od they can.
-Thus a remnant may possibly be saveed to gather fresh strength to to grow into the high place that they seem so fully capable of attaining to.”
+A few years will telL Under present conditions their only hope seem to lie in good missionaries and teachers, who will stand between them and the degrading vices of civilization and bestow what g0od they can.
+Thus a remnant may possibly be saved to gather fresh strength to to grow into the high place that they seem so fully capable of attaining to.”
 Muir, John, “Wanderings in Alaska.
 A Lovely Sail-Majestic Mountain Views-More Glaciers.
 Visit to a Deserted Indian Village.
 Habitations of the Natives-Carved Images and Other Relics-Indian Rites-A Doomed Race.
 Fort Wrangel, October 12, 1879.”
 (1879).
 John Muir: A Reading Bibliography by Kimes, 1986 (Muir articles 1866-1986).
 185. https://scholarlycommons.pacific.edu/jmb/185

 Later, Muir would write admiringly of the ancient and contemporary people who lived in Arizona’s Grand Canyon region, commenting about how “Centuries ago it was inhabited by tribes of Indians, who, long before Columbus saw America, built thousands of stone houses in its crags, and large ones, some of them several stories high, with hundreds of rooms, on the mesas of the adjacent regions…” and noting “In recesses along the river and on the first plateau flats above its gorge were fields and gardens of considerable size, where irrigating ditches may still be traced.
 Some of these ancient gardens are still cultivated by Indians, descendants of cliff-dwellers, who raise corn, squashes, melons, potatoes, etc., to reinforce the produce of the many wild food-furnishing plants — nuts, beans, berries, yucca and cactus fruits, grass and sunflower seeds, etc. — and the flesh of animals — deer, rabbits, lizards, etc. The canyon Indians I have met here seem to be living much as did their ancestors, though not now driven into rock-dens.
 They are able, erect men, with commanding eyes, which nothing that they wish to see can escape.”